 Let’s just say that these formulas yield differences in price sensitivity and the smoothness of the indicators.

 How to Trade Forex Using Keltner Channels

 Keltner Channels show the area where a currency pair normally hangs out.

 The channel top typically holds as dynamic resistance while the channel bottom serves as a dynamic support.

 How to Use Keltner Channels as Dynamic Support and Resistance Levels

-In an UPTREND, price action tends to be confined in the UPPER HALF of the channel, that is between the middle line as support and the top line as resistance.
+In an UPTREND, the price action tends to be confined in the UPPER HALF of the channel, which is between the middle line as support and the top line as resistance.